Gaabbu/OsuKeypad-ProMicro/README.md

-# DO NOT USE MY PCB FILES, THEY WERE JUST TESTS AND I NEVER GOT TO TEST THEM IN THE FIRST PLACE!
+> Archived since never went ahead with this.

 # Osu Keypad / Pro Micro
 A simple osu! keypad with 2 switchs and 3 macro keys using an Arduino Pro Micro, you'll just need to have a soldering iron, tin, and the materials here below

+**WARNING**:  DO NOT USE MY PCB FILES, THEY WERE JUST TESTS AND I NEVER GOT TO TEST THEM IN THE FIRST PLACE!

 # Material List:
 Materials  | Amount